NikolasSzwargot/weddesign.workspace/README.md

 - Use React Native for mobile frontend (https://reactnative.dev/docs/getting-started)
 - Use styled components for styling react mobile frontend (https://styled-components.com/docs)
 - If you want to install additional libraries for ready-to-go react components, consult it with the team (We don't want overkill things, but we need one library for some ready components and one for animations!
 Do the research, puppies!).
 - We need translations for our frontend mobile app to avoid hardcoded strings!
-Find some good library (liker I8next but idk about that on mobile without next.js) Lena did the task about that.
+Find some good library (liker I18N, but I don't know about that on mobile without next.js) Lena did the task about that.
 Please take care of it in your spare time
 - .env should be setup for a future (We should do the task for it)
-- We should also setup some automatic CLI like github actions in the future!
-(IT IS A MUST HAVE, NO DISCUSSION)
+- We should also set up some automatic CLI like gitHub actions in the future!
+(IT IS A MUST-HAVE, NO DISCUSSION)
 # We test frontend on production ONLY <3